AllskyTeam/allsky/README.md

 The default username is 'admin' and the default password is 'secret'.

 **Note:*** The GUI setup uses /var/www/html/settings.json for the camera settings.
-If, for some reason, you prefer using the non-gui version (launching allsky.sh from terminal), make sure to edit your config.sh file to have CAMERA_SETTINGS="settings.json" instead.
+If, for some reason, you prefer to use the non-gui version (launching allsky.sh from terminal), make sure to edit your config.sh file to have CAMERA_SETTINGS="settings.json" instead.

 ## Dark frame subtraction